 - Difficulty with activities of daily living

-- Stiffness and rigidity of muscles, usually beginning on one side of the body
+- Muscle stiffness and rigidity, usually beginning on one side of the body

 - Slowness of purposeful movements

 - Difficulty and shuffling when walking